Coastal Carolina coach ejected from CWS game for 'prolonged arguing,' assistant tossed for comments

 “NCAA Playing Rule 3-6-f-Note 1 states that balls, strikes, half swings or decisions about hit-by-pitch situations are not to be argued,” the NCAA said in a statement.
 “After a warning, any player or coach who continues to argue balls, strikes, half swings or a hit-by-pitch situation shall be ejected from the game.”

-The NCAA said “prolonged arguing” results in a two-game suspension, so Schnall would miss a possible Game 3 on Monday and next season's opening game.
+The NCAA said “prolonged arguing” results in a two-game suspension, so Schnall would miss the first two games of the 2026 season.

 Schilling was thrown out for the comments he made while arguing.
 If an assistant is ejected, he automatically also is suspended for one game.
 Schilling also gets an additional two-game suspension under the “prolonged arguing” rule, the NCAA said.
-That means he could miss the first two or three games in 2026.
+That means he will miss the first three games next year.

 Associate head coach Chad Oxendine took over Schnall's duties.